MartynasTru/SNS/README.md

 #### TO-DO

-- [ ] Add and describe MLR model, results file (notebook?)
+- [ ] Add and describe MLR model, results file with all graphs and iterations(notebook?)

 - [ ] Add instuctions to run?

 - [ ] instructions for imports?

-"pip install tk"
+- [ ] 'pip install tk'
+- [ ] In introduction, introduce MLR with refs as "traditional method"

+- [ ] Add Data exploration in methodolgy/Description of datasets
+- [ ] Add MLR brief in Methodology section as "traditional method"
+- [ ] compare results of traditional MLR to LSTM